MichaelHoughton/Uploader/README.md

 This will ignore the behaviour.

 The behavior will also automatically delete the image file (and resized files) when you delete that row.
 It will first check that that image file name isn't used in other rows in the model, before deleting the file for good!

+Finally - you will need to ensure you have the field in your database table, e.g. in your table, you need to have a field called "yourFieldName", otherwise, the behaviour won't work.